This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not share towels or similar items.
 Use specific towels, sheets, and eating utensils or cups.
 Do not let anyone else use these items.
 Wash the items often.
 Use soap and hot water.
 If any item is soiled, soak it in disinfectant solution before you wash it.

 - Ask about the typhoid vaccine.
 You can get the vaccine before you travel to a country where typhoid is common.
+You may need the vaccine if you handle typhoid bacteria or have contact with an infected person.
 Your healthcare provider will tell you when to get the vaccine and which vaccine you need.
 Even after you receive the vaccine, you will need to be careful about foods and drinks while you travel.
 You can still get typhoid even after you receive the vaccine.

 - Choose foods carefully when you travel.
 Do not eat food from street vendors.
 Refrigerate food, and only have pasteurized milk or dairy products.
 Do not eat raw fruits or vegetables.
 Peel fruits and vegetables.
 Do not eat the peelings.
 Always cook all food thoroughly, and eat food that is steaming hot.